IkaiT555/indian-restaurant-takeaway-mba/README.md

 [Part 2 (Tableau workbook)](tableau/Indian_Takeaway_MBA_2.twbx) is a detailed rules table that focuses on the selected dish and present the numbers in a clear, textual format.

+Each row represents one association rule (Dish A → Dish C).
+For every rule, the table displays:

+- P(A) — % of orders that contain the antecedent dish

+- P(C) — % of orders that contain the consequent dish

+- Support — % of orders that contain both dishes together

+- Confidence — probability that Dish C is ordered given Dish A

+- Lift — how much more likely the two dishes appear together compared to chance

-You can filter by Antecedent/Consequent dishes and sort by Frequency, Support, Confidence, or Lift, which allows quick comparisons between different rules.
+You can filter by Antecedent/Consequent dishes and sort by any metric above, which allows quick comparisons between different rules.

 <details><summary>Association rules table (Tableau dasboard screenshot)</summary>
 <img src="visuals/mango_chutney_associations_rules_dashboard.png" width="500" height="300">
 </details>